arizona-linguistics/colrc-v2/README.md

       If you already have it or you have finished installing `requests`, you can run the script using the command below:

       `python3 misc/dropbox-sync.py`

+      If you get a permissions error when running the script, you can use the command below to fix the permissions you need (for 'username', substitute your username):

+      `sudo chown -v -R username:username file_data`

 5. Then you may finally start our development environment as a background process!